clbrge/svelte-proxied-store/README.md

 ### Advanced Usage

-You declare a store using a custom Proxy handler to allow advanced usage :
+You may create a proxied store using a custom Proxy handler to allow advanced usage :

 ```js
 const { proxied } = require ('svelte-proxied-store')